 All through the merriest month of the year, families will have a chance to experience Celebrations in Lights.
 The event explores numerous cultural holidays from around the world, with music, dancing, and crafts projects honoring Las Posadas, Hanukkah, Kwanzaa, and Christmas.

-New for 2017, the museum will offer an “Ice” (a.k.a. carpet) Skating Rink built especially for little ones… meaning no skates required!
+The museum offers “Sockefeller Plaza”, a sock-skating rink built especially for little ones… meaning no skates required!
 There will also be a range of winter-themed science activities for kids to experience hands-on.

 On December 31 the museum will close out the year with their New Year’s Bubble Bash, featuring a family-friendly DJ, dancing, party favors and, of course, bubbles!